Jasmine Passion

 Jasmine Passion follows a beautiful young girl from her temple in China to the Barbary Coast of California -- another exotic story of romance and passion by best-selling author Paula Fairman.

-Teaser on fly
+Teaser on front fly

 SECRETS OF THE ORIENT